just-the-docs/just-the-docs/docs/layout/layout.md

 ```

-You can set `toc_enabled: false` in the front matter of a page or layout to disable the Table of Contents sidebar/top banner on that page or layout.
+You can set `toc_enabled: false` in the front matter of a page or layout to disable the Table of Contents side/top panel on that page or layout.
 For instance, this can be useful for pages that have no headings.

 Note that the Table of Contents panel is opt-out per page or layout.
 It must be enabled site-wide before you can disable it on a page-by-page basis.
 Disabling the Table of Contents panel site-wide, then setting `toc_enabled: true` on a page or layout is not allowed (you can use [In-Page Navigation]({% link docs/navigation/in-page.md %}) as an alternative).